Is Fish Countable or Uncountable?

 - I prefer saltwater fish to river fish.

-- Fishes that belong to this family have a highly developed sense of smell.
+- Fishes in this family have a highly developed sense of smell.

 - Toadfish are one of the most poisonous fishes in the world.